CiviMRF/civimcrestface-wordpress/readme.txt

 1.0.2: Added multi site activation.
 1.0.1: Added InnoDB to the database tables.
 This gave sometimes an installation error.
 1.0.0: First version.

+== FAQ ==

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/4f50a738-600d-4e04-8bd1-b28312abae76)